violetasdev/bodytrackingdepth_course/KinectV2/docs/kinectTutorial04_doc.md

 ## Setting up the camera source variables

-Before opening the camera, we need to code and declare the events and variables to retrieve the depth frames.
+Before opening the camera, we need to understand the events and variables to retrieve the depth frames.

 __Important objects__: To handle the different frames data sources, we will need the following variables: